ChithraiSelvan/ProductFeedXML/README.md

 # ProductFeedXML

-# Product Feed for Cloth Studio
+# Product Feed for AdRoll Hack Week

-This repository hosts a publicly accessible XML product feed for **Cloth Studio**, intended for integration with platforms like:
+This repository hosts a publicly accessible XML product feed for **AdRoll Hack Week**, intended for integration with platforms like:

 - AdRoll